Turid Iversen

-Turid Wickstrand Iversen (born 29 December 1934) is a Norwegian politician for the Conservative Party.
+Turid Wickstrand Iversen (29 December 1934 – 27 July 2026) was a Norwegian politician for the Conservative Party.
 She served as a deputy representative to the Norwegian Parliament from Buskerud during the term 1993-1997.
-On the local level, Iversen is a former mayor of Drammen and succeeded by Labour politician Lise Christoffersen.
+On the local level, Iversen was a mayor of Drammen and was succeeded by Labour politician Lise Christoffersen.
+Iversen died on 27 July 2026, at the age of 91.